-Five different points of view but a considerable degree of agreement about how to match energy supply with demand in the low-carbon era - that was the main outcome of yesterday’s Plenary session in the ADIPEC conference hall.
+Five different points of view but a considerable degree of agreement about how to match energy supply with demand in the low-carbon era - that was the main outcome of yesterday’s Plenary session in the ADIPEC conference hall.p>Five different points of view but a considerable degree of agreement about how to match energy supply with demand in the low-carbon era - that was the main outcome of yesterday’s Plenary session in the ADIPEC conference hall.

 In running order – no positions necessary, these are all top names - Ahmed Rashid Al-Arbeed of local Dana Gas reminded delegates that this fuel is becoming central to keeping up with demand, especially here in the Gulf.
 But unless the industry is properly supported – more competition welcome but more protection for investors would be welcome too – there is a danger that “Our share of the world gas market could shrink.”
 An increased role for the private sector was called for, with the example of Egypt being quoted of what can happen if the right ground is prepared.